 Download the check list – here.

-Citronella candles- As soon as you know people are coming over, place them around the perimeter of your patio or outdoor space before your guests arrive so the scent starts to fill the air and the bugs won’t come.
+Citronella candles – As soon as you know people are coming over, place the candles around the perimeter of your patio or outdoor space before your guests arrive so the scent starts to fill the air and the bugs stay away.

 Colorful paper napkins – both dinner and cocktail size and a pretty rock to place on top so they don’t blow away.